Memories of British Apples

 Am I wrong or did those apples taste better?
 Perhaps it is the lack of native varieties available to us now that makes the difference.

 The Romans first brought the apple to the UK.
 How hard it is to imagine our landscape without the orchard or gardens without the apple tree.
 Nevertheless, if we let things continue the way they have in recent times, this, sadly, will be the reality.
 The arrival of cheap imported supermarket fruits – polished impostors with their EU imposed shape and size – has led to a rapid decline of many orchards with the loss of many old apple varieties.

-There are over 1200 native apples for eating, cooking, as well as for cider making and crab apples for pickling.
+There are many native apples for eating, cooking, as well as for cider making and crab apples for pickling.
 They have enchanting names: Acklam Russets, Barnack Beauty, Nutmeg Pippin, Knobby Russet…and many more.